Auction-Fundraisers

 ↑ Auction plant ↑

-Unusual mutant clone of this beloved cactus.
-Forms thick fans of cristate growth.
-Occasionally reverts to normal growth or sometimes monstrose columns that have the look of molten wax.
+A marvelous mutant clone of the beloved San Pedro cactus.
+Forms thick fans of fabulous cristate growth and eventually large, convoluted mounds that resemble a monstrous brain.
+Occasionally reverts to normal growth or monstrose columns that have the look of molten wax.
 Each specimen is a living sculpture.
 Our stock was damaged a few years back and we’ve barely offered this beautiful mutant since then.
-A large and handsome rooted cutting.
+A handsome rooted cutting, the only one available in 2024 and the largest specimen we’ll have to offer for at least a couple more years.
 Z9a

 Trichocereus pachanoi f. cristata auction plant ↑

-An extremely rare and lovely variegated cutting of the standard horticultural clone!
-Decades back, while visiting a now long defunct nursery, we were suprised to see a large stand of San Pedro, clearly the predominant US cultivar, but with more than half of its tall columns bearing striking variegation of yellow and gradations of green.
+An extremely rare and lovely variegated cutting of the popular horticultural clone!
+Decades back, while visiting a now long defunct nursery, we were surprised to see a large stand of San Pedro, clearly the predominant US cultivar, but with more than half of its tall columns bearing striking variegation of yellow and gradations of green.
 After several years of requesting a cut, we eventually convinced that steward of the plant to part with one.
 We divided this to propagate and were disappointed when many cuts reverted to solid green.
 A couple remained variegated for several feet of growth, but these eventually reverted back to mostly green as well.
-Last season, the first heavily variegated branch we’d seen in many years grew out and we offer it here for the first time!
+Last season, the first heavily variegated branch we’d seen in many years grew out.
+We offer this long anticipated and uniquely colorful form here for the very first time!
 Z9a

 Trichocereus pachanoi f. variegata auction plant ↑